Curriculum learning for data-driven modeling of dynamical systems: Results

+In Fig.~\ref{Fig_tempevo2} a complementary analysis is shown, considering the average cumulative $2$-norm error over a short time period of $1$ time-unit.
+The averaging is performed considering $100$ models for each of the $4$ sampling strategies.
+The models are trained using random initialization of the memory.
+In the inset $(a)$, the prediction emanating from trajectories included in the training set is shown.
+It is possible to see that the error is bounded and constant, at least within the short time window we consider here; the ergodic case is characterized by higher error due to a larger number of strobes back--propagated during the training in each batch.
+In $(b)$, the error is shown for the testing sets.
+First -- coherently to Fig.~\ref{Fig_tempevo} -- the error increases while time increases; secondly, larger deviations are observed for the random dataset, while the cumulative error of the other cases is more comparable.

 These results illustrate the fact that the training data, relied on to learn a model, have to be informative enough of the system under consideration to allow for generalizable models to be inferred.
-In particular, the superior performances shown in the top row, when the initial conditions are contained in the learning dataset, appear to be due to overfitting.
+In particular, the superior performances shown in the top row of Fig.~\ref{Fig_tempevo} and the low error shown in Fig.~\ref{Fig_tempevo2}$(a)$, when the initial conditions are contained in the learning data-set appear to be due to overfitting.